 Berlin is an outdoorsy kind of place.
-Not because of pretty hills or mountains, because they aren’t any, or particularly nice weather.
+Not because of pretty hills or mountains, because there aren’t any, or particularly nice weather.
 But there are lots of parks, lakes, and forest areas with trails.
-Berliners just like hanging around outside; to walk, drink beer, run marathons, and sunbathe, sometimes naked.
-Kids play outside no matter how cold in snowsuits, adults gather around flea markets and food stalls.
+Berliners just like being outside; to walk, drink beer, run marathons, and sunbathe, sometimes naked.
+Kids play outside no matter how cold it is wearing snowsuits, adults gather around flea markets and food stalls.
 Fresh air is good for you seems to be the motto here.

 Berlin is affordable.
 Parking costs about a dollar per hour, if you have to pay at all.
 A big bottle of cold beer (which you may drink in public, no problem) at a food stall is $2.
 Everything is very reasonably priced.
 The only weird thing is that they really rely on cash in Berlin, so you can’t go out with just a debit or credit card.

 Berliners are a quiet kind of people.
 Please don’t yell in Berlin.
 Children aren’t supposed to be loud either, unless they’re at a playground.
 But even there my kids are far louder than the German kids.
 After 10 PM it is verboten to make any noise.
-If the neighbors hear loud footsteps or the sound of your laundry machine, there’s a good chance you’ll get in trouble.
+If the neighbors hear loud footsteps or the sound of your laundry machine, there’s a good chance they'll complain and you get in trouble.